ActMem: Bridging the Gap Between Memory Retrieval and Reasoning in LLM Agents: Experiments

 \subsection{Main Results}

-Table~\ref{tab:main} present the results on \datasetname.
+Table~\ref{tab:main} presents the results on ActMemEval.
 Although NaiveRAG achieves the highest retrieval accuracy by recalling extensive surface-level semantic matches, its inferior QA performance indicates a failure to synthesize these facts with noise to deduce the implicit logical constraints required for QA.
-Compared to LightMem, \modelname achieves substantial improvements.
-Specifically, when using DeepSeek-V3, it outperforms LightMem by a significant margin of 14.78\% in retrieval accuracy and 12.55\% in QA accuracy.
+Compared to LightMem, ActMem achieves substantial improvements.
+Specifically, when using DeepSeek-V3, it substantially improves QA accuracy over LightMem while also delivering consistently stronger retrieval quality across different categories.
 A similar trend is observed with GPT-4o-mini.
-In contrast, retrieval-based baselines and OS-style methods exhibit relatively poor performance.
+In contrast, retrieval-based baselines exhibit relatively poor performance.
 We attribute their failure to the reasoning gap.
 These methods rely primarily on surface-level semantic matching, which struggles to retrieve historical events that are logically related but semantically distant from the current query.
-In summary, the ability of \modelname to ``reason before retrieving'' allows it to identify implicit constraints that other methods miss, thereby achieving state-of-the-art performance in complex, action-oriented scenarios.
+For structured memory baselines, A-Mem underperforms ActMem because it uses the graph merely as a retrieval aid, while ActMem employs it as a reasoning framework with explicit causal and semantic edges.
+In summary, the ability of ActMem to ``reason before retrieving'' allows it to identify implicit constraints that other methods miss, thereby achieving state-of-the-art performance in complex, action-oriented scenarios.
+A qualitative case study is provided in Appendix~\ref{sec:app_case_study}.

-We also observe an interesting performance gap across different LLM backbones.
-GPT‑4o‑mini attains high retrieval accuracy, yet its QA accuracy is markedly lower.
-In contrast, DeepSeek‑V3 delivers balanced and consistently superior results on both metrics.
+We also observe an interesting gap across different LLM backbones.
+GPT-4o-mini attains high retrieval accuracy, yet its QA accuracy is markedly lower.
+In contrast, DeepSeek-V3 delivers balanced and consistently superior results on both metrics.
 We attribute this discrepancy to a reasoning bottleneck inherent in lightweight LLMs.
-The lower QA accuracy suggests that GPT‑4o‑mini struggles to integrate and reason over these memory clues.
-This phenomenon also reflects the difficulty of \datasetname that requires reasoning.
-DeepSeek‑V3, with stronger reasoning ability, can synthesize the retrieved context to resolve conflicts, whereas weaker LLMs falter even when given the correct evidence.
+The lower QA accuracy suggests that GPT-4o-mini struggles to integrate and reason over these memory clues.
+This phenomenon also reflects the difficulty of ActMemEval that requires reasoning.
+With stronger reasoning ability, DeepSeek-V3 can use the retrieved context to resolve conflicts, while weaker LLMs may still fail even with correct evidence.